Greater Hudson Heritage Network

 Picture

 The NYSCA/GHHN Conservation Grant Program is made possible with funds from the New York State Council on the Arts, with the support of the Office of the Governor and the New York State Legislature.
-Additional funding from the Robert David Lion Gardiner Foundation supports projects from Long Island and New York City.
+Additional funding from the Robert David Lion Gardiner Foundation supports projects from Long Island and New York City, and support from the Coby Foundation provides additional dedicated funding for textile conservation.

 Greater Hudson Heritage Network · 2199 Saw Mill River Road · Elmsford, NY · 10523 · 914.592.6726